dadooda/wt/README.md

 Copyright
 ---------

-The WT paradigm was developed in 2014-2017 by Alex Fortuna and is free to use by everyone without restrictions.
+The WT paradigm was developed in 2014-2017 by Alex Fortuna and is free to use by anyone without restrictions.

 Feedback of any kind is greatly appreciated.